LandonTClipp/lambda-docs/docs/public-cloud/filesystems.md

 created in the Texas, USA (us-south-1) region.
 The capacity of filesystems created in the Texas, USA (us-south-1) region is 10 terabytes.

+## How do I copy files to and from my filesystems?

+You can use `rsync` to copy files to and from Lambda instances and your computer, as well as between instances in the same and different regions.

+To learn how to use rsync to copy files between filesystems, see [Importing and exporting data](importing-exporting-data.md).

 ## How are filesystems billed?

 Persistent storage is billed per GB used per month, in increments of 1 hour.